ja8zyjits/flask_celery_twitter/README.md

 # [TWITTERAPP](#markdown-header-twitterapp)

 Twitter App is a multiprocess architectured twitter streaming api user that can read multiple streams and update the details into the db.
-Primarily based on [flask](http://flask.pocoo.org/) behind a tornado container for asynchronous connection.
+Primarily based on [flask](http://flask.pocoo.org/) behind a [tornado](http://www.tornadoweb.org/en/stable/) container for asynchronous connection along with [celery](http://docs.celeryproject.org/en/latest/) for job distribution, [tweepy](http://www.tweepy.org/) for twitter api and [flask-sqlalchemy](http://flask-sqlalchemy.pocoo.org/2.1/) for database connection.
+We use a simple sqllite database for running this app, we can use another database too by changing the url in tweeter/settings.py .

 #### [Features](#markdown-header-features)
 ----